wizardkids/railfence/readme.md

 Usage: railfence.py [OPTIONS] [PLAINTEXT]

-  The utility either encrypts or decrypts a message using railfence encryption.
+This utility either encrypts or decrypts a message using railfence encryption.

-Options:
+Options:</br>
-  -r, --rails INTEGER  Number of rails.  [default: 3] -e, --encrypt        Encrypt the plaintext.
+  -r, --rails INTEGER  Number of rails.  [default: 3]</br>
+  -e, --encrypt        Encrypt the plaintext.</br>
-  -d, --decrypt        Decrypt the encrypted text.
+  -d, --decrypt        Decrypt the encrypted text.</br>
-  --version            Show the version and exit.
+  --version            Show the version and exit.</br>
-  --help               Show this message and exit.
+  --help               Show this message and exit.</br>

-To encrypt a plaintext message:
+To encrypt a plaintext message:</br>
 $ `python railfence.py -r 3 -e "WEAREDISCOVEREDFLEEATONCE"`

 This will create a file `encrypted_message.json` containing the encrypted message and the number of rails used.

-To decrypt an encrypted message:
+To decrypt an encrypted message:</br>
 $ `python railfence.py -d`

 This will read the `encrypted_message.json` file and decrypt the message using the stored number of rails, creating a `decrypted_message.json` file with the original plaintext.